· Compliance · 14 min read

 | Emergency coordinator | Must be designated and reachable | Must be designated and physically on-site or on-call at all times |

-| Contingency plan | Basic preparedness procedures + quick reference guide | Full written Contingency Plan submitted to local emergency responders |
+| Contingency plan | Basic preparedness procedures + emergency information posting | Full written Contingency Plan submitted to local emergency responders |

 | e-Manifest | Registration required (since Jan 22, 2025) | Registration required (since Jan 22, 2025) |

-| Manifest exception reporting | Exception Report by 60 days (single-step) | Contact TSDF at 35 days; Exception Report by 45 days (two-step) |
+| Manifest exception reporting | Exception Report by 60 days (single-step) | Contact transporter/TSDF at 45 days; Exception Report by 60 days (two-step) |

-| Biennial Report | Not required (federal) | Required by March 1 of every even-numbered year |
+| Biennial Report | Not required unless LQG for at least one reporting-year month | Required by March 1 of the following even-numbered year |

-| Re-notification | Required every 4 years (Form 8700-12) | Not required |
+| Re-notification | Required every 4 years (Form 8700-12) | Required by March 1 of each even-numbered year, often with Biennial Report |

 | Episodic generation exemption | Available | Not available (already LQG) |

-| Record retention | Minimum 3 years | Minimum 3 years (training records: 3 years after employee departure) |
+| Record retention | Manifest/report retention generally minimum 3 years | Manifest/report retention generally minimum 3 years; training records for former employees: 3 years after departure |

 Conclusion

-Generator status is not a bureaucratic label—it is the operating foundation of your entire hazardous waste compliance program.
+Generator status is not a bureaucratic label.
+It is the operating foundation of your entire hazardous waste compliance program.
 Whether you are an SQG with a 180-day clock or an LQG with 90 days, the margin for error has never been smaller.
 The combination of rising civil penalties, mandatory e-Manifest participation, and enhanced contingency planning requirements under the Generator Improvements Rule means that the manual tracking methods of the past are no longer adequate.

 Understanding which category you are in, why it might change, and what each status requires of you is the first step.
 The second step is building systems that track and enforce those requirements automatically.